Dr. David Katz

 In addition, he has also conducted research on issues such as international trade and the environment, renewable energy policy, green building, and transportation policy.

-David has worked on research and consulted for numerous international, governmental, intergovernmental and non-governmental organizations and agencies, including various UN agencies, the World Bank and others.
-Included among these was leading of research for the regional environmental NGO Ecopeace Middle East that served as the basis for an international agreement between Israel and Jordan to exchange desalinated water and solar energy.
+David has worked on research and consulted for numerous international, governmental, intergovernmental and non-governmental organizations and agencies, including various UN agencies and the World Bank.
+His research has served as the basis for various policy initiatives, including Project Prosperity, a bilateral agreement between Israel and Jordan to exchange solar energy and desalinated water.

 Education